andypixels123/WEEK04-ASSIGNMENT/README.md

     Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8080/likes.
 (Reason: CORS request did not succeed).
 Status code: (null).

     I modified some of my code and the error has disappeared, but not sure what the cause was.

+    I have deployed the project on Render and modified url's in app.js from localhost to render url ( server ).
+Since doing this, the app. is unable to retrieve/process data from Supabase.
+Everything works as it should on localhost without any problems.
+I checked the code and made some changes but the problem still exists... please provide feedback on why it's not working, unless I can find a fix in the meantime.

 REFERENCES